Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$

 The thermal windows are:\\

 { }

-Let's focus on the case of the $3d$ theory thermal window.
-The borders for $\alpha_*$ are $2\pi T/3$ and $4\pi T/3$.
-These are the points where the $D_2(-z*)$ \cite{Zagier1, Zagier2} takes its maximum value (imaginary part) on the unit circle.
-On the unit circle $D_2(-z*)=Cl_2(\pi\pm\beta\alpha_*)$.
+Let's direct our attention to the scenario concerning the thermal window of the $3d$ theory.
+The borders for $b_*$ are $2\pi T/3$ and $4\pi T/3$.
+These are the points where $D_2(-z*)$ \cite{Zagier1, Zagier2} takes its maximum value (imaginary part) on the unit circle.
+On the unit circle $D_2(-z*)=Cl_2(\pi\pm\beta b_*)$.
 At the middle point of the thermal windows $D_{even}(-z*)$ is zero and we are at the full bosonisation points.